cdapio/cdap/cdap-docs/admin/source/operations/index.rst

 .. rubric:: Command-Line Interface

-Most of the administrative operations are also available more conveniently through the Command Line Interface.
+Most of the administrative operations are also available more conveniently through the Command-Line Interface.
 See :ref:`reference:cli` in the :ref:`CDAP Reference Guide<reference:introduction>` for details.